 Peer to Peer Options

-Use BeyondTrust Hosted Peer to Peer Server
+Use BeyondTrust Hosted Peer-to-Peer Server

 This is the default setting.
 BeyondTrust clients attempt to reach a peer-to-peer connection through the server hosted by BeyondTrust.
 This requires that your BeyondTrust clients can make outbound UDP 3478 connection requests to stun.bomgar.com.
 This setting should work in most situations.

-Use Appliance as Peer to Peer Server
+Use B Series Appliance as Peer-to-Peer Server

 For more information, please see Appliance Administration: Restrict Accounts, Networks, and Ports, Set Up Syslog, Enable Login Agreement, Reset Admin Account.